sherrymax/acs-examples/acs-docusign-esignature/readme.md

 1. Copy the .amp files.
 ```
-ADP/Orca users have to copy .amp in the following location:
+ADP/Orca users have to copy .amp to the following location:

 adp/data/services/content/seedim-docusign-platform-1.0-SNAPSHOT.amp